dtomper/Discord-AI-Chatbot/README.md

 4- Go to: https://chromedriver.chromium.org/downloads
 3- Select chromedriver with the same version as Google Chrome
 4- Download "chromedriver_win32.zip"
-5- Extract "chromedriver.exe" and put it next to the python file
+5- Extract "chromedriver.exe" and put it next to discordbot.py
 You are now ready to use the script

 ### Usage: